rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="How does Rackspace support the upload of large files to Cloud Files?" col="in" href="accordion24" >}}

-Although support for uploading content to Cloud Files through the Cloud Control Panel is limited to files smaller than 5 GB, we can accommodate the transfer of files larger than 5 GB by allowing you to segment your files into multiple file segments.
+Although support for uploading content to Cloud Files through the Cloud Control Panel is for files smaller than 5 GB, we can accommodate the transfer of files larger than 5 GB by allowing you to segment your files into multiple file segments.
 {{< /accordion >}}